-- In an one-sided (or one-tailed) test, the alternative hypothesis includes values for the test statistic underlying the null hypothesis on only one side of the test statistic specified by the null hypothesis. - H0 is rejected only if data depart from it in the direction stated by H_A.
+- In a one-sided (or one-tailed) test, the alternative hypothesis considers values for the test statistic under the null hypothesis on only one side of the value specified by the null hypothesis. - H0 is rejected only if data depart from it in the direction stated by HA.

-P-value is a measure of consistency of the observed test statistic and more extreme values with the sampling distribution underlying H_0 .
+P-value is a measure of consistency of the observed test statistic and more extreme values with the sampling distribution underlying $H_0$ .

-One-sided instead - so that it becomes easier to understand; though there is no clear theoretical basis for $H_0 \& H_A$ (left side):
+One-sided instead - so that it becomes easier to understand; though there is no clear theoretical basis for $\mathbf{H_0} \& \mathbf{H_A}$ (left side):